yGabrielT/yGabrielT/README.md

-# 💫 Sobre mim:
+# 💫 About me:
-🔭 Atualmente estudando na Etec Basilides de Godoy<br>👯 Cursando no 3º Ano de Jogos Digitais<br>🌱 Focando em evoluir no C#<br>
+🔭 Studied at Etec Basilides De Godoy<br>🌱 Focusing on being a better game developer a day at a time C#<br>

 # 💻 Tech Stack: